ANDREW YODER,

 Andrew Yeater (born in 1760)

-Samuel is the Samuel Yetter of Columbia Co., PA who has been tested and matched
+son Samuel is the Samuel Yetter of Columbia Co., PA who has been tested and

-to the Henry Yater of the Kentucky line as a SEPARATE family from the Swiss
+matched to the Henry Yater of the Kentucky line as a SEPARATE family from the

-Joders, which, if true, makes it impossible for the Lycoming Andrew to have
+Swiss Joders, which, if true, makes it impossible for the Lycoming Andrew to

-locate male descendants of Ludwig and the Green Co.
-Andrew Yeater who can join
+hope to locate male descendants of Ludwig and the Green Co.
+Andrew Yeater who

 family, and not the Joders.